Psychology (PSYC)

 PSYC 323.
 Sensation and Perception.
 1 Unit.

 Sensation and perception explores how we create internal representations of the external world.
 On the sensation side, we will study how the sensory organs detect external physical stimuli.
 On the perception side, we will study how the mind organizes and represents those external physical stimuli.
 Each section of the course will focus on a specific system: visual, auditory, vestibular, olfactory, gustatory and tactile.
 We will also explore sensory and perceptual disorders and broad questions about the nature of reality.
 This course will draw on philosophy, physiology, physics, anatomy, biology, chemistry, neuroscience, and other sciences.
 Prerequisite: PSYC 101S.
+Offered at least once every two years.

 PSYC 332.
 Adolescence and Emerging Adulthood.
 1 Unit.